 Hibiclens 4% CHG solution is in a gentle, skin-cleaning base that can be used for:

-- Daily patient bed baths as part of a horizontal infection prevention approach
+- Antimicrobial skin cleanser for patients as part of a horizontal infection prevention approach

-- Pre-operative/post-operative showering and decolonization as part of surgical site infection prevention bundles
+- Pre-operative/post-operative showering as directed by a healthcare provider as part of surgical site infection prevention bundles

 - Surgical hand scrubbing